email-deliverability

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns 'overall deliverability score and letter grade for a domain' and notes it 'runs a fresh scan'.
-This distinguishes it from sibling tools like get_domain or scan_domain.
+The description clearly states the tool returns an 'overall deliverability score and letter grade' for a domain, with the specific verb 'Return'.
+It also notes 'runs a fresh scan', distinguishing it from potentially cached report tools like 'get_deliverability_report'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.